amended October 26, 2021

 b) CUPE 4163 Social Justice Fund

-i) All members of CUPE 4163 employed in a CUPE 4163 job in September automatically have an additional one dollar ($1.00) deducted from one (1) paycheque in each of the Fall and Winter Semesters of that year to be used in a fund for charitable aid.
+i) All members of CUPE 4163 employed in a CUPE 4163 job in September and in January automatically have an additional one dollar ($1.00) deducted from one (1) paycheque in each of the Fall and Winter Semesters of that year to be used in a Social Justice fund for charitable aid.

 ii) Half of the CUPE 4163 Social Justice Fund will be distributed by vote of the members in the Fall Semi-Annual General Meeting and half will be distributed by vote of the members at the Spring Annual General Meeting.
 The total amount deducted each semester will be split between two Social Justice nominees at that semester’s annual general meeting.
 If there is only a single recipient, they shall receive the entire amount.